mbcarbonetto/qiime2-session/hands-on-pricust2.md

 ### 0. Data set and input files

-&#x1F536; You will need to download the reference files we will use in this session from this [link]().
+&#x1F536; You will need to download the reference files we will use in this session from this [link](https://github.com/mbcarbonetto/qiime2-session/tree/master/picrust).
+Please download both files:*reference.fna.qza* and * 	reference.tre.qza*.

+The input files will be the output files from **qiime dada2 denoise-single**:the "feature table" artifact and the "representative sequence" artifact (i.e. table-dada2.qzv and representative_sequences.qza)

+### 1. Place the ASVs against the PICRUSt2 reference multiple-sequence alignment and phylogeny.